Upping your vitamin D intake has been shown to help with symptoms of rheumatoid arthritis.

 4. Take cod liver oil.

-It may taste awful, but it’s an old remedy that works.
-One tablespoon contains as much vitamin D as three servings of oily fish.
+While cod oil may not be a tasty option, one tablespoon contains as much vitamin D as three servings of oily fish.

 5. Review your medication.

 Some medications can block absorption of vitamin D. Research your meds or ask your doctor about whether your current prescriptions and over-the-counter medications could be a culprit.

 Because rheumatoid arthritis can be painful, exploring the role vitamin D plays in your overall health may be an option worth investigating.

 “As many patients with rheumatoid arthritis and other autoimmune conditions are sensitive to UV light, getting the appropriate amount of sun exposure is often difficult, and high-dose vitamin D supplementation may be necessary,” says Ortiz.
 “It is important that patients talk to their rheumatologist and have their vitamin D levels checked.”